United States Central Command: Subordinate unified commands

-Commander of United States Central Command General James Mattis passes the United States Air Forces Central Command or Ninth Air Force guidon to then recently appointed Ninth Air Force Commander Lieutenant General David L. Goldfein at Shaw Air Force Base, South Carolina on August 3, 2011.
+Commander of United States Central Command General James Mattis passes the United States Air Forces Central Command or Ninth Air Force guidon to then recently appointed Ninth Air Force Commander Lieutenant General David L. Goldfein at Shaw Air Force Base, South Carolina on 3 August 2011.

 Two major subordinate multi-service commands reporting to Central Command were responsible for Afghanistan: Combined Joint Task Force 180 and Combined Forces Command Afghanistan (CFC-A).
 CFC-A was disestablished in February 2007.
 From that point onward, the International Security Assistance Force (ISAF) directed most U.S. forces in Afghanistan.
 A U.S. general (Dan K. McNeill) assumed command of ISAF that same month.

 Temporary task forces include the Central Command Forward – Jordan (CF-J), which was announced in April 2013.
 CF-J's stated purpose was to work with the Jordanian armed forces to improve the latter's capabilities.
 There was speculation, however, that another reason for its establishment was to serve as a base from which raids into Syria could be launched to seize Syrian WMD if necessary, and as a launch pad for looming American military action in Syria.

-On 1 October 2008 Combined Joint Task Force - Horn of Africa at Camp Lemonnier in Djibouti was transferred to United States Africa Command (USAFRICOM).
-The United States Forces – Iraq or USF-I, was a major subordinate multi-service command during the Iraq War order of battle until it was disestablished in 2011.
+On 1 October 2008 Combined Joint Task Force – Horn of Africa at Camp Lemonnier in Djibouti was transferred to United States Africa Command (USAFRICOM).
+The United States Forces – Iraq (USF-I) was a major subordinate multi-service command during the Iraq War order of battle until it was disestablished in 2011.

 An Army officer briefs Secretary of State Mike Pompeo (left, foreground) on counter-ISIL social media activities at MacDill AFB, June 2018.